 "Our basic concern about hate-crimes legislation in general, and Ohio's ethnic intimidation law in particular, is that it is an effort by government to punish people for their ideas."
+20

 Indeed it is, and no amount of weaseling or doubletalk can obscure that fact.
-George Orwell himself could not have imagined a more diabolical scenario for the legitimization of "thought crime" in a supposedly free society.
+George Orwell himself could not have imagined as diabolical a scenario for the legitimization of "thought crime" in a supposedly free society.